What Is Elder Law?

 Long-term care planning, also known as Medicaid planning, is for those who are healthy now but want to ensure that if they become incapacitated in the future, they will be able to receive necessary care without losing their life savings.
 We can create a plan that protects your assets and allows you to manage your financial and personal affairs in the event of incapacity or disability.

 If you or a loved one has already entered a nursing home (or must enter one soon) and been told you are ineligible for assistance from Medicaid to cover the cost, do not despair!
 The laws governing Medicaid eligibility are complicated and ever-changing.
 Few people truly understand them.
 We do.

 Our attorneys and Medicaid specialists have helped hundreds of families in crisis navigate the Medicaid system and obtain the long-term care they need while preserving hard-earned assets.
 Even if you have applied for Medicaid in the past and been denied, we may still be able to help.

 It is important to note that many people believe they can become eligible for Medicaid by simply giving their assets away or selling them to loved ones for next to nothing.
 Of course, you can do whatever you wish with your assets, but improper gifting can jeopardize your eligibility for Medicaid for months or even years.

 Whether you are interested in advance planning or are faced with a Medicaid crisis, we can help.
-Contact us at your earliest convenience to schedule a personal meeting with one of our Northern Michigan Medicaid planning attorneys.
+To learn more about how we can protect you, your loved ones, and your hard-earned assets, we invite you to attend one of our free workshops.
+Better yet, contact us at your earliest convenience to schedule a personal meeting with one of our Northern Michigan Medicaid planning attorneys.